zhaozg/lua-openssl/README.md

  * Return a evp_digest object
 * ***openssl.digest.new*** (string alg|int alg_id|openssl.asn1_object obj) => openssl.evp_digest_ctx
  * Return a evp_digest_ctx object
- * this is a compat API for LuaCrypto
 * ***openssl.digest*** (string alg|openssl.evp_digest obj, string msg [,boolean raw=false]) -> string
  * Return a hash value for msg, if raw is true, it will be hex encoded
- * this is a compat api with LuaCrypto

 * ***evp_digest:new*** ([openssl.engine e]) => openssl.evp_digest_ctx
  * Return an evp_digest_ctx object
 * ***evp_digest:info*** () -> table